STRENGTH AND HONOR

 Well now,” Dusty said.
 “Just think of the possibilities.”

-Brenda sat motionless, looking out the windshield at the sycamore trees and line of small shops with their makeshift awnings and signs and flags, and the cold gray street and telephone poles receding ever smaller toward Schoolhouse Road.
+Brenda sat still, looking out the windshield at the sycamore trees and line of small shops with their makeshift awnings and signs and flags, and the cold gray street and telephone poles receding ever smaller toward Schoolhouse Road.
 Finally she said: “I do think of them, more than you’ll ever know.”

 “I know it,” Dusty said.